jotavar/azure-monitor-ssl-certificate-expiration/README.md

 The certificate renewal process itself, as well as any necessary endpoint re-configurations, are usually not automated tasks so it is critical that these are triggered with enough time ahead of the certificate expiration date.

-Although CAs and other services responsible for emiting SSL certificates will send expiration notifications at predefined intervals (starting at 90 days out) certificate management can easily become a challenge for most organizations.
-It is often the case that site admins and other operations personnel do not have adequate visibility over the validity status of all the SSL certificates used accross their application ecosystem.
+Although CAs and other services responsible for emitting SSL certificates will send expiration notifications at predefined intervals (starting at 90 days out) certificate management can easily become a challenge for most organizations.
+It is often the case that site admins and other operations personnel do not have adequate visibility over the validity status of all the SSL certificates used across their application ecosystem.

 ## Solution Design